 - Chatter away to your little one.
 Explain what you are doing as you unload the dishwasher/make the bed/get them dressed.
 Describe what you see when you walk with them out and about.
 Chat chat chat.
 It’s amazing how something so simple is really the most effective.

 - Read books together.
 If they don’t like listening to a story flick through the pages and talk about the pictures.
-Get books with flaps and sensory pages (Usbourne That’s Not My…books are excellent for this)
+Get books with flaps and sensory pages (My favourite ones are on this list)

 - Sing nursery rhymes - spend five minutes a day singing 10 nursery rhymes with your little person.
 Such an easy way to encourage speech!